-In the past two years or so, the issue of restricting foreign investments and ownership in privately held farmland emerged or reemerged in Alabama, Arkansas, California, Florida, Indiana, Mississippi, Missouri, Montana, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, and Wyoming.
+In the past two years or so, the issue of restricting foreign investments and ownership in privately held farmland emerged or reemerged in the majority of states.
 This reemerging interest in restricting foreign investments in U.S. land, especially agricultural land, is partly due to a Chinese-owned company purchasing over 130,000 acres near a U.S. Air Force base in Texas.
 Another transaction that raised concerns among some lawmakers is the purchase of 300 acres near an Air Force base in North Dakota by the Chinese company Fefang Group.

-Each of these states have proposed, or plan to propose, legislation that would restrict foreign ownership and investments in agricultural land to some degree.
-Like the states that currently have laws, these states—except for Alabama, Arkansas, and Tennessee—have introduced bills that take its own approach to restricting foreign purchases of agricultural land within their state.
-Of these twelve states, Indiana is currently the only state to enact a foreign ownership law within the past two years.
-This article is the first of a six-part series that highlights recent state proposals seeking to restrict foreign ownership of farmland.
+Each of these states have proposed legislation that would restrict foreign ownership and investments in agricultural land to some degree.
+Like the states that currently have laws, most of these states have introduced bills that take its own approach to restricting foreign purchases of agricultural land within their state.
+Of these states, Indiana is currently the only state to enact a foreign ownership law within the past two years.
+This is the first article of a series that highlights recent state proposals seeking to restrict foreign ownership of farmland.
 This article discusses the proposals introduced in Alabama, Arkansas, California, and Indiana.

 In December 2021, an Alabama state lawmaker proposed SB 14 to “restrict ownership of agricultural land to United States citizens and resident aliens only.”
 Despite no uniformity among states’ foreign ownership laws, Alabama’s SB 14 took a similar approach to Iowa’s foreign ownership law.
 In fact, the bill contained many of the same statutory provisions contained in Iowa’s law.